GLUT4: Muscle contraction

 Muscle contraction stimulates muscle cells to translocate GLUT4 receptors to their surfaces.
 This is especially true in cardiac muscle, where continuous contraction increases the rate of GLUT4 translocation; but is observed to a lesser extent in increased skeletal muscle contraction.
-In skeletal muscle, muscle contractions increase GLUT4 translocation several fold, and this is likely regulated by RAC1 and AMP-activated protein kinase.
+In skeletal muscle, muscle contractions substantially increase GLUT4 translocation, which is regulated by RAC1 and AMP-activated protein kinase (AMPK).
+Contraction-induced glucose uptake involves the phosphorylation of RabGaps, TBC1D1 and TBC1D4, by AMPK and other kinases such as SNARK.
+This mechanism remains functional in insulin-resistant states, establishing the muscle-contraction pathway's independence from insulin stimulation.
+The figure to the right demonstrates how insulin- and contraction-stimulated GLUT4 translocation differ but ultimately converge on TBC1D1/4.
+Phosphorylation of TBC1D1/4 inactivates it, allowing Rab proteins to load GTP and directly participate in the trafficking of GLUT4 to the membrane.

-Muscle stretching
+AMPK plays a crucial role in the contraction pathway.
+ATP is known as an energy-sensing enzyme, as it's highly responsive to an increase in the AMP to ATP ratio.
+ATP is hydrolyzed to ADP during muscle contraction by actomyosin ATPase.
+Adenylate kinase subsequently converts ADP through the following reaction: 2ADP→ATP+AMP.
+This ensures rapid replenishment of ATP, while increasing AMP concentration.
+ATP competes with AMP for coupling to the AMPK binding domain and thus inhibits AMPK activity, particularly when the muscle is at rest and ATP concentration is high.
+AMP has a much stronger affinity for the binding domain (known as the Bateman domain) of AMPK, and will thus out-compete ATP as AMP concentration increases.
+This ultimately results in the phosphorylation and activation of AMPK by LKB1 and triggers a cascade of signaling events driven by AMPK, leading to the translocation of GLUT4.

 Muscle stretching also stimulates GLUT4 translocation and glucose uptake in rodent muscle via RAC1.

 Interactions

 GLUT4 has been shown to interact with death-associated protein 6, also known as Daxx.
 Daxx, which is used to regulate apoptosis, has been shown to associate with GLUT4 in the cytoplasm.
 UBX-domains, such as the one found in GLUT4, have been shown to associate with apoptotic signaling.
 So this interaction aids in the translocation of Daxx within the cell.

 In addition, recent reports demonstrated the presence of GLUT4 gene in central nervous system such as the hippocampus.
 Moreover, impairment in insulin-stimulated trafficking of GLUT4 in the hippocampus result in decreased metabolic activities and plasticity of hippocampal neurons, which leads to depressive like behaviour and cognitive dysfunction.